Mutuelleville

 Mutuelleville is a district of Tunis, the capital of Tunisia.
 It is located north of the downtown area, and borders Parc du Belvédère to the southwest.
 The main street through Mutuelleville is Avenue Jugurtha.

-Mutuelleville is known as a more upper-class area of Tunis, (Note: or "upper middle-class" (Kenzari 2004); see also Gallissot & Moulin 1995) and it is home to many of the city's foreign embassies and other diplomatic offices.
-Other notable locations are the Lycée Pierre Mendès France, the university dormitories of Harroun Errachid and Fattouma Bourguiba, the Chedli Zouiten stadium, and the Sheraton Tunis hotel.
+Mutuelleville is an upscale residential neighborhood of Tunis.
+It features many villas, green spaces, calm streets, and hosts a significant expatriate and diplomatic community.
+Originally developed during the French colonial period, it continues to host foreign embassies, diplomatic residences, and international organizations such as NGO offices.

+Administratively, Mutuelleville is often attached to El Menzah IV and includes sub-areas such as Cité El Mahrajène, which has more apartment buildings, and Notre-Dame, a higher-elevation area with villas.